 - "Security update for Linux kernel (k_deflt)" (http://sdb.suse.de/en/psdb/html/7496cbe42c248de902079b89706c8fd4.html)

 - "Security update for Linux kernel (k_i386)" (http://sdb.suse.de/en/psdb/html/9f723286e797ada4c630350e22ff8daa.html)

 - "Security update for Linux kernel (k_psmp)" (http://sdb.suse.de/en/psdb/html/3fd4d382c8d722d2bf24972a6508f795.html)

 (CAN-2003-0127).
 The vulnerability allows a local unprivileged attacker to

 rootprivileges by using

 combination with automatic kernel module loading on request, also known

-As a temporary workaround, it is possible to disable the automatic loading of kernel modules by running the following command as root:
+As a temporary workaround, it is possible to disable the automatic loading of kernel modules by running the following command as user "

 echo /no/such/file >/proc/sys/kernel/modprobe

-In case you are using lilo, please make sure that you also execute the command
+Please make sure that you execute the commands